Contributing to Research and Development in Cell and Gene Therapy Manufacturing

 About Sony Group Corporation

 Sony Group Corporation is a creative entertainment company with a solid foundation of technology.
-From Game & Network Services to Music, Pictures, Electronics Products & Solutions, Imaging & Sensing Solutions and Financial Services – Sony’s purpose is to fill the world with emotion through the power of creativity and technology.
+Across its six business segments – Game & Network Services; Music; Pictures; Entertainment, Technology & Services; Imaging & Sensing Solutions; and Financial Services – Sony’s purpose is to fill the world with emotion through the power of creativity and technology.

 For more information, visit: www.sony.com